Darrell Steinberg: Mental Health Services Act

 Steinberg authored Proposition 63, the California Mental Health Services Act, approved by California voters on the November 2004 statewide ballot.
 The act imposes a 1% tax on incomes of $1,000,000 or more for mental health funding.
-He co-authored "Prop 63" with advocate Sherman Russell Selix, Jr. In the first five years, the program has provided mental health care to 400,000 Californians.
+He co-authored "Prop 63" with advocate Sherman Russell Selix Jr. In the first five years, the program has provided mental health care to 400,000 Californians.

 The Mental Health Services Act includes a "whatever-it-takes" approach to support services for people with severe mental illness and is the first of its kind in the United States.
 Services can include providing a safe place to live, a job, help in school, physical health care, clothing, food, or treatment when a mental illness and a substances abuse disorder are combined.
 These are examples of full service partnerships which have been proven to be effective in helping people with severe mental illness transition successfully to independent living situations.

 The Act also provides Prevention and Early Intervention services (PEI).
 PEI improves mental health care treatment by creating programs in places where mental health services are not traditionally given, such as schools, community centers and faith-based organizations.
 The intent of PEI programs is to engage individuals before the development of serious mental illness or serious emotional disturbance or to alleviate the need for additional or extended mental health treatment.

 The Mental Health Services Act has proven to be a cost-effective way to address mental health care.
 A 2012 report found that every dollar spent of mental health services in California saved roughly $0.88 in costs to criminal justice and health, and housing services by reducing the number of arrests, incarcerations, ER visits, and hospitalizations.

-Mayor of Sacramento (2016—present)
+Mayor of Sacramento (2016—2024)

 Tenure

-In 2021, Steinberg backed a legislative proposal that would make Sacramento the first city in California to end zoning that permits only the construction of one single-family home.
+In 2021, Steinberg backed a legislative proposal that would make Sacramento the first city in California to end zoning that permits only the construction of one single-family home on a property.
 The proposal was intended to deal with the housing shortage and skyrocketing rents in California.

 In June 2021, Steinberg was one of 11 U.S. mayors to form Mayors Organized for Reparations and Equity (MORE), a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.